suzanamelo-m/suzanamelo/content/posts/aws-all-builders-welcome-grant-2024/index.md

 The AWB Grant gave me the opportunity to connect with builders from all over the world.

 I finally met many AWS Heroes, User Groups leaders, and Community Builders I’d only known online.
-These connections turned into mentorships, collaborations, and inspiration that I’ve brought back to my own community across Europe, APAC, and the Americas.
-After re:Invent, I even became one of the organizers of the [AWS Women’s User Group Sweden](https://www.linkedin.com/company/aws-womens-user-group-sweden/), alongside three other incredible community builders, Martina Della Corte, Jagoda Cubrilo 💻 and Caroline Cah.
+These connections turned into mentorships, collaborations, and inspiration that I’ve brought back to my own community across Europe, the APAC region, and the Americas. <br>
+After re:Invent, I even became one of the organizers of the [AWS Women’s User Group Sweden](https://www.linkedin.com/company/aws-womens-user-group-sweden/), alongside three other incredible community builders, Martina Della Corte, Jagoda Cubrilo and Caroline Cah.

 ## Friends for Life ❤️